The 20 Best Infantile Neutropenia Doctors Near Me in Florida, US

 English

-Howard Katzenstein is a Pediatric Hematologist Oncology provider in Jacksonville, Florida.
+Howard Katzenstein is a Hematologist and an Oncologist practicing medicine in Jacksonville, Florida.
 Dr. Katzenstein is rated as an Advanced provider by MediFind in the treatment of Infantile Neutropenia.
-His top areas of expertise are Hepatoblastoma, Embryonal Tumor with Multilayered Rosettes, Neuroblastoma, Hepatectomy, and Liver Embolization.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Hepatoblastoma, Embryonal Tumor with Multilayered Rosettes, Neuroblastoma, Hepatectomy, and Liver Embolization.

 What is the definition of Infantile Neutropenia?